IceBerG-15/IceBerG-15/README.md

 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since i am a student,I try to learn as much as i can in my spare time, I decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+Since i am a student,I try to learn as much as i can in my spare time, I decided to take this time focusing on feeding more knowledge 📚 to myself.
+I set a couple of self-challenges in order to push myself more further.:

 * Solving DSA👨‍💻: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read📰: Dev and UI articles daily
 * Workout🏋️‍♂️: 6 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment☠️
+* Avoid spending too much time on Youtube and Instagram Entertainment☠️
 * Adapting the minimalism life style
 * 🔜